tim-one/tim-one.github.io/psf/crimes.md

 - Excessive discussion of controversial topics or past conflicts, which could be seen as sustained disruption of community discussions.

+- Use of potentially offensive terms, even when self-censored or alluded to indirectly. [&#x27F6;](#crimeAllude)

+- Making assumptions or speculations about other community members’ motivations and/or mental health.

+## Notes
+Some of the links above resolve to writeups below.

+---
+<a id="crimeAllude"></a>
 - Use of potentially offensive terms, even when self-censored or alluded to indirectly.

-- Making assumptions or speculations about other community members’ motivations and/or mental health.
+If you can translate that to coherent English, let me know :wink:.
+I don't know what it's trying to say.
+That it violates the CoC to _avoid_ using potentially offensive terms?
+It really needs an example to clarify what it may be talking about.
+If it's referring to "XXXX", [see here](xxxx).